 7. The Orkney Islands weren’t Scottish until the 15th century

 Norsemen from Norway colonized Orkney in the 8th century.
 Then they just decided to outright invade and annex Orkney in 875 AD.
 Cue hundreds and hundreds of years of Viking rule, until it was used as dowry by Danish King Christian I for his daughter’s hand in marriage to James III of Scotland.

 8. Arthur’s Seat in Edinburgh is actually an extinct volcano

-This is the place to go in Edinburgh if you want some great views of the city from high.
+This is the place to go in Edinburgh if you want some great views of the city from high and it’s a super short hike in Scotland.
 It’s linked to legends about the semi-mythical King Arthur, obviously, but it’s a little known Scotland fact that it’s actually not just any old hill – it’s an extinct volcano.